JuliaGraphics/Luxor.jl/docs/src/index.md

 ## Current status

-Luxor currently runs on Julia version 0.5, using Cairo.jl and Colors.jl.
+Luxor currently runs on Julia versions 0.4 and 0.5, and uses Cairo.jl and Colors.jl.

 Please submit issues and pull requests on [github](https://github.com/cormullion/Luxor.jl)!